 Petrol and diesel prices differ from state to state depending on the incidence of local taxes.
 (Representative image)

 In Mumbai, fuel prices witnessed a similar trend.
-The petrol price increased by 34 paise and retailed at Rs 112.11 a litre.
-The financial hub, on May 29, became the first metro in the country where petrol was retailed above Rs 100 per litre.
+The petrol price remained unchanged and retailed at Rs 113.46 a litre.
+On May 29, Mumbai became the first metro in the country where petrol was retailed above Rs 100 per litre.
 Diesel price also remained the same and sold at Rs 104.38 per litre.

-The fuel prices surged in Kolkata too, where a litre of petrol and diesel were retailed at Rs 106.77 per litre and Rs 98.03 per litre, respectively.
+The petrol and diesel prices remained unchanged in Kolkata at Rs 108.11 per litre and Rs 99.43 per litre, respectively.

-The surge in international oil prices ended a three-week hiatus in rates on September 28 for petrol and September 24 for diesel.
-Prior to that, the petrol price was increased by Rs 11.44 a litre between May 4 and July 17.
-Diesel rate had gone up by Rs 9.14 during this period.
+Earlier, the petrol price was increased by Rs 11.44 a litre between May 4 and July 17.
+The diesel rate had gone up by Rs 9.14 per litre during this period.